CNES/cars/docs/source/usage.rst

         This parameter refers to the vertical reference of the output product, used as an altitude offset during triangulation.
-        It can be set as a string to provide the path to a geoid file on disk, or as a boolean: if set to `True` cars default geoid is used, if set to false no vertical offset is applied (ellipsoid reference).
+        It can be set as a string to provide the path to a geoid file on disk, or as a boolean: if set to `True` cars default geoid is used, if set to `False` no vertical offset is applied (ellipsoid reference).

 .. _plugins: